tendermint/tendermint/docs/rfc/rfc-003-performance-questions.md

 form a bottleneck in ABCI.

 After delivering all transactions, Tendermint then calls the `Commit` ABCI method.
-Tendermint locks all access to the mempool while `Commit` proceeds.
+Tendermint [locks all access to the mempool][abci-commit-description] while `Commit` proceeds.
 This means that an application that is slow to execute all of its transactions or finalize state during the `Commit` method will prevent any new transactions from being added to the mempool.
 Apps that are slow to commit will prevent consensus from proceeded to the next consensus height since Tendermint cannot validate validate block proposals or produce block proposals without the AppHash obtained from the `Commit` method.

 #### ABCI serialization overhead causes slowdown